A sophisticated WiFi auditing library for ESP32 microcontrollers

 Politician | Main engine class managing the audit lifecycle |

-PoliticianFormat | PCAPNG and Hashcat export utilities |
+PoliticianFormat | PCAPNG capture serialization; auxiliary HC22000 text export |

 PoliticianStorage | Optional SD card logging and NVS persistence |